Sharing is caring!

 • When using rubbing alcohol with children, you should be extremely cautious.
 This is not a tool for them to use without supervision!

-• Rubbing alcohol also is flammable, so don’t do any of these fun projects near an open flame such as a candle.
+• Rubbing alcohol is flammable, so don’t do any of these fun projects near an open flame, such as a candle.

-Now that we know where we can get rubbing alcohol and its hazards, let us explore how to put it to good use.
-From removing bacteria and viruses, and stains, as a disinfectant, to making your own hand sanitizer, eyeglasses cleaner, dust remover for countertops, electronics, stainless-steel appliances, and more!
-Here are 18 rubbing alcohol uses that you may not have seen before.
+Now that we know where we can get rubbing alcohol, and we have learned about its hazards, let’s explore how to put it to good use!
+From using it to remove bacteria, viruses, and stains, to making your own hand sanitizer, eyeglasses cleaner, dust remover for countertops, electronics, stainless-steel appliances, and more, here are 18 rubbing alcohol uses that you may not have seen before:

 Want to completely WOW your kids?
-Rubbing alcohol combines with a couple of other household supplies can create the coolest tie-dye effects on just about anything!
+Rubbing alcohol, combined with a couple of other household supplies, creates the coolest tie-dye effect on just about anything!
 Make the dyes by mixing them with rubbing alcohol for the best results.
 Just remember to wear latex gloves as you dip your fabric in the dye.
-And be careful with the scissors kids!
+And be careful with the scissors, kids!

 Make tie dye art - process for book marks using rubbing alchohol